Skip to main content

 The University’s Information Management and Policy Services (IMPS) provides links to the University’s policies in respect of data protection and student records.

-A number of courses shown in the University’s Prospectus and under the Study section of our website are not available to International students on UK Student Route Visas.
-For a complete listing of our undergraduate and postgraduate programmes available to students on UK Student Route Visas, Find out more visa information for international students.
+A number of courses shown in the University’s Prospectus and under the Study section of our website are not available to International students on Tier 4/Student Visas.
+For a complete listing of our undergraduate and postgraduate programmes available to students on Tier 4/Student Visas, please visit the International section of our Study pages and information for International students or contact us on usloans@reading.ac.uk for further information.

 The University’s Health and Safety Resources page provide links to relevant policies including Fire Safety Management.

-Please find a list of our affiliate professional bodies here.
+Professional Bodies - Please find a list of our affiliate professional bodies at Professional, Statutory and Regulatory Bodies

-Your rights to review educational records and procedures is outlined in the University of Reading’s Data Protection Policy.
+Education Records and Data Privacy - Your rights to review educational records and procedures is outlined in the University’s Data Protection Policy.

 The University is required, under US Federal Law, to confirm your attendance online through the National Student Loan Data System (NSLDS).
 The attendance confirmation is reported every 60 days.